HomeAboutContact

 Note: The iPhone 2.0 software update will not be released until July 11, so some of these things could change.
 Add your comment to the list at the bottom to increase the likelihood of Apple taking our requests seriously.

 1. iPhone still cannot copy & paste text. iPhone lets you email web pages via the Mail application, but what about when you want to copy & paste a paragraph into a form?
 Or a web address into a text field?
+(Update: This has been corrected in iPhone OS 3.0.)

 2. iPhone still does not display a time stamp for each individual text message.
 This is not a big deal for me right now, but some readers commented that they preferred each text individually stamped.